egamr/example-tikrok/readme.md

 `<script src='facefilter/filters/<%=filter%>/<%=filter%>.js'></script>`

-Nothing is stopping you from doing away with this technique and switching filters entirely in javascript, just some code refactoring would be necessary.
+Nothing is stopping you from doing away with this technique and switching filters entirely in javascript, just some refactoring would be necessary.

 And if you are wondering about the loading animated png...it displays by default on page load, and then is hidden by each of the four filters by calling